 This activity is designed to prepare communities to play an effective role in recovery and reconstruction.
-The activities undertaken to build capacities of communities will be to train them in developing community based recovery plans and developing the skills of youth and women in disaster resilient construction technologies.
+The activities undertaken to build capacities of communities will be to train them in developing community based recovery plans and developing the skills of youth and women among them masons, construction workers and other skilled labour in disaster resilient construction technologies.
 The local youth and women will be organized into groups and based on their interest will be trained in various skills required for construction.
-This could include masonry, carpentry, plumbing, etc. The purpose of these trainings is to provide income generating opportunities to vulnerable households but more importantly to use the skills to support the recovery of their communities in a disaster event.
-At least 100 youth and women will be trained from selected communities over the project period.
+This could include masonry, carpentry, plumbing, etc. The purpose of these trainings is to provide income generating opportunities to vulnerable households but more importantly to use the skills to support the recovery of their communities over the project period.
+Additionally awareness programmes will be held for urban planners on use of risk assessments for landuse planning.
 The project will partner with local academic institutions and vocational training institutes to conduct the trainings.
 The curriculum will include training in disaster resilient building techniques, techniques and processes for rehabilitation/reconstruction of community infrastructure, skills in carpentry, masonry and plumbing.